Education, Drug Treatment, and Rehabilitation

 Oakland California

-We are collecting books that will be made available to men and women incarcerated at the West County Detention Facility in Richmond, California.
+The books that we collect are made available to men and women incarcerated at the West County Detention Facility in Richmond, California.

 To donate books please contact us at: